h0tbird/coreseed/docs/docs/vagrant.md

 vagrant ssh kato-1
 ```

 Congratulations!
 You have now deployed the infrastructure.
-Go back to step 3 in the main [README](https://github.com/katosys/kato/blob/master/README.md#3-pre-flight-checklist) and run the pre-flight checklist.
+Go back to step 3 in the [Install katoctl]({{ site.baseurl}}/docs) section and run the pre-flight checklist.

 ## Manage /etc/hosts